vavgustov/debug-extras/README.md

 ![image](https://user-images.githubusercontent.com/312873/35333799-26ffefba-0121-11e8-8021-a5faa62e6953.png)

 ## Styling
-DebugExtras inject CSS to the page on methods calls.
+DebugExtras inject CSS to the page on methods call.
 You can override styles and set your fonts, margins, etc using `.debug-extras` wrapper.
 Just look to page html sources to get an idea.

 ## License